wjbaker101/hadoop_coursework/readme.md

 This makes an assumption that the the `2018-data.csv` and `hadoop_coursework.jar` files are present in a storage Bucket.

-This will produce a single CSV formatted file in the `output` directory.
+This will produce a CSV formatted file for Oxford and Waddington in the `output` directory.

 ## Testing